erthink/libmdbx/README.md

 **POSIX.1-2008**.
 <!-- section-end -->

-Historically, _MDBX_ is a deeply revised and extended descendant of the amazing [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).
+Historically, _libmdbx_ is a deeply revised and extended descendant of the amazing [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).
-_MDBX_ inherits all benefits from _LMDB_, but resolves some issues and adds [a set of improvements](#improvements-beyond-lmdb).
+_libmdbx_ inherits all benefits from _LMDB_, but resolves some issues and adds [a set of improvements](#improvements-beyond-lmdb).

 <!-- section-begin mithril -->
 The next version is under active non-public development from scratch and will be